 Difference Estimation (Steps 3-5) These steps are the core of our algorithm.
 At each multi-resolution level, an estimate for each reflectance function is computed.
 As noted before, we would like to initialize the compressive sensing decoding algorithm from the corresponding reflectance function of the prior level's approximation.
 Unfortunately, many compressive sensing decoding algorithms do not provide a mechanism to refine an initial solution.
-Because we would like our method to work with any compressive sensing decoding algorithm to provide this mechanism for initialization.
+Because we would like our method to work with any compressive sensing decoding algorithm, we cannot rely on the decoding algorithm to provide this mechanism for initialization.